 Are bone grafts painful?

-Bone graft procedures are usually done under local anaesthesia, so you shouldn’t feel pain during the procedure.
-Mild discomfort afterward is common but manageable with pain relief.
+Bone graft procedures are usually done under local anaesthesia, so you should not feel pain during the procedure.
+Mild discomfort afterwards is common but manageable with pain relief.

 How do I know if I need a gum graft?